Monday, November 3, 2025

 On Structure and Leadership

-Post-mortems in Nigeria don’t find lessons — they find blame.
+Post-mortems in Nigeria do not find lessons.
+They find blame.

-If there’s nothing specific to blame, we blame everything:
+If there is nothing specific to blame, we blame everything:

 Forget that though the wind was behind you, you never trimmed your sails to take full advantage.

-You had Obama ’08 to learn from — but didn’t.
+You had Obama 2008 to learn from, but you did not.

 Would you hire a conductor who believed his own mastery of every instrument would make the orchestra produce more brilliant music?